 Draft fees Regulations and a regulatory impact statement were released for public consultation in March 2012 for 60 days.
 Six submissions were received – see EPA Victoria’s response to comments (publication 1505).

-The new Regulations make a number of key changes to the Environment Protection (Fees) Regulations 2001.
+The 2012 Regulations made a number of key changes to the Environment Protection (Fees) Regulations 2001.
 These include the following:

 - Adjustments to licence fee structures to better reflect the level of work undertaken by the EPA in regulating each type of licensed activity.